aws-powertools/powertools-lambda-python/docs/quickstart.md

     ```

 To add custom metric in **CloudWatch** we add the `boto3` cloudwatch client.
 Next, we create the new `put_metric_data` method that uses this client to put the metric in CloudWatch synchronously.
 We call it in our method `hello` and `hello_name`.
 We divide our metrics by type of application and method.
 Thus, we can follow the frequency at which specific methods are called.
-We also need to add additional inline policy allowing our lambda to write metrics in the CloudWatch.
+We also need to add additional inline policy allowing our Lambda to write metrics in the CloudWatch.
 In `template.yaml` we add `CloudWatchPutMetricPolicy` policy.
 !!!
 Info
     We use direct synchronous call to CloudWatch Metrics API.
 It will be visible in your AWS X-RAY traces as additional external call.
-Given your architecture scale, this approach might lead to disadvantages such as increased cost of measuring data collection and increased lambda latency.
+Given your architecture scale, this approach might lead to disadvantages such as increased cost of measuring data collection and increased Lambda latency.

 === "app.py"